sdrcgh/sap/README.md

 # 🔒 Official Roblox Ban Integration

-One of SAP’s core strengths is its ban management system.
+One of SAP's core strengths is its ban management system.

-Unlike many admin tools (such as Adonis or Kohl's Admin) that store bans in DataStores or local systems, SAP uses **Roblox’s official Ban API**.
+Unlike many admin tools (such as Adonis or Kohl's Admin) that store bans in DataStores or local systems, SAP uses **Roblox's official Ban API**.

 This means: